Lawrence A. Gordon, Ph.D.

 The recipient of numerous research and teaching awards, Dr. Gordon has been an invited speaker at numerous universities around the world, including Harvard University, Columbia University, Carnegie Mellon University, University of Toronto, London Business School, London School of Economics, the University of Manchester, Instituto de Empresa and the Univerisity of California-Berkeley.
 He also has served as a consultant to several private (e.g., IBM) and public (e.g., U.S. General Accounting Office, now the Government Accountability Office) organizations.
 In October 2007, he was invited to provide Congressional Testimony concerning his research on cybersecurity economics before a Subcommittee of the U.S. House Committee on Homeland Security.
 In addition to the Smith School of Business, Dr. Gordon's research on cybersecurity economics has been supported by the National Security Agency and is currently being supported by the Department of Homeland Security.

 Dr. Gordon's former Ph.D. students are currently distinguished faculty at such universities as Stanford University, Ohio State University, Instituto de Empresa, Michigan State University, The College of William and Mary, and National Taiwan University.
 His former M.B.A. students frequently call him on the "Management Accounting Hotline" (affectionately named by his students) to discuss issues confronting their organizations.
 Dr. Gordon also is an active member of various professional organizations, a frequent contributor to the popular press (e.g., The Wall Street Journal, USA Today and Financial Times), and served as the President of the University of Maryland Faculty/Staff Club for over a decade.

-Prior to joining Maryland, Dr. Gordon was a faculty member at McGill University and the University of Kansas.
-He also served as a Visiting Scholar at Columbia University while on sabbatical from Maryland.
+Prior to joining the University of Maryland, Dr. Gordon was a faculty member at McGill University and the University of Kansas.
+He also served as a Visiting Scholar at Columbia University while on sabbatical from the University of Maryland.